-11An earlier macroeconomic literature investigates the effects of borrowing constraints on the economic growth rate.
+An earlier macroeconomic literature investigates the effects of borrowing constraints on the economic growth rate.
 See, for example, Jappelli and Pagano (1994, 1999) and De Gregorio (1996).

-12Solving the base model under the life-time borrowing constraint yields: E = 0, R = 48.875, $\Lambda(v_0) = -12.715$, y = 0.839, k = 1.854, hc = 0.367, $\tilde{w} = 1.747$, and $100 \cdot r = 3.637$.
-Compared to the base model, physical and human capital stocks fall by, respectively, 5.37% and 19.17%, whilst output drops by 16.12%.
+13 Solving the base model under the life-time borrowing constraint yields: E=0, R=48.875, $\Lambda(v_0)=-12.715$, y=0.839, k=1.854, hc=0.367, $\tilde{w}=1.747$, and $100\times r=3.637$.
+Compared to the base model, physical and human capital stocks fall by, respectively, 5.37 and 19.17%, whilst output drops by 16.12%.
 Wages rise because human capital get scarcer.
 The borrowing constraint ceases to be binding at biological age 32.382, i.e. agents are constrained throughout their youth.

-13We call this a perfect system because students can borrow as much as they like at the going market rate of interest, restrained only by the requirement that they redeem their study debt upon leaving school.
-In the absence of borrowing constraints after leaving school the study loan system is completely neutral - see below.
+We call this a perfect system because students can borrow as much as they like at the going market rate of interest, restrained only by the requirement that they redeem their study debt upon leaving school.
+In the absence of borrowing constraints after leaving school the study loan system is completely neutral-see below.
+For a more extensive quantitative analysis of different study loans systems in a stochastic setting, see Heijdra et al. (2014a).